Brothers Develop a System to Predict and Detect Wildfires

 Wharton Global Youth: Five stars.
 Okay, so I understand that you are both headed to Paris tomorrow for a youth UNESCO [United Nations Educational Scientific and Cultural Organization] conference.
 What will you do there?
 Matthew?

-Matthew: we’ll meet with UNESCO officials at their headquarters in Paris and speak about empowering youth through technology.
+Matthew: We’ll meet with UNESCO officials at their headquarters in Paris and speak about empowering youth through technology.
 I was also invited to host a roundtable that works on connecting different topics that usually work in silos, like education and business, so that we can try to centralize it, and youth can have an easier time being ready for the real world.

 Wharton Global Youth: Daniel, are you excited for this?